FarhanTausif/ATS-plus/model_performance_comparison.md

 - ✅ You have sufficient local hardware
 - ✅ Processing time is not critical

+### Use Llama3.2:3b (Ollama) When:
+- ✅ Data privacy is important
+- ✅ Faster local inference is needed
+- ✅ Offline operation is required
+- ✅ You have sufficient local hardware
+- ✅ Output format can be post-processed

 ## Conclusion

 **For production ATS systems:** **Gemini 2.5 Flash** is the clear winner due to its superior speed, reliability, and consistent output formatting.

 **For privacy-sensitive or offline environments:** **DeepSeek-R1:8B (Ollama)** provides a viable alternative despite performance trade-offs.

+**For faster local evaluation with good output quality:** **Llama3.2:3b (Ollama)** is a strong choice, balancing speed and privacy, though it may require minor post-processing for perfect format compliance.

 The choice ultimately depends on your specific requirements for speed, privacy, cost, and infrastructure constraints.